HoustonRuby/rails_girls/02_lets_get_building/02_review_what_did_we_do.md

 > * `html`

-Let's see what else we can do.
+Ok, let's see what else we can do.